Welcome to Benchmark Latin America – the definitive guide to the region’s leading litigation law firms and lawyers.

-Benchmark focuses exclusively on dispute resolution and litigation in Latin America, which differentiates us from other legal directories that cover a broader spectrum of legal services and geography.
-This allows us to provide a much more in-depth analysis of the litigation and disputes market.
+Benchmark focuses exclusively on dispute resolution and litigation.
+This allows us to provide a much more in-depth analysis of the market.
 Benchmark is also editorially driven, rather than statistically driven, and strives to avoid being over-inclusive.
-We aim to cover only firms and litigators that are of an elite status – our ratings are divided up into simply those who are “recommended” and “highly recommended.”
-Firms included in both tiers were deemed worthy of inclusion via our studies of the market, with the “highly recommended” firms earning the most mentions as being dominant in their field.
+We aim to cover only firms and litigators that are of an elite status.

 How much influence do we have over our ratings vs. the external market?

-Firms are encouraged to tell their story via our online questionnaire and attorney interviews.
+Firms are encouraged to tell their story via our research form and through interviews.
 We then measure the firm’s input against the feedback we receive via studying the market.
 If our studies are in harmony with the firm’s assertions, we weight them equally.
 If there is an extreme disparity between the firm’s views and a pronounced percentage of the market, we will provide greater weight to the market consensus.

 If we participate, are we guaranteed to get rated and/or have commentary?